pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Face.md

     characters are ignored.
 There is currently no facility for iterating over all glyphs.

-    Each time your callback code is called, `$_` will be passed a [Font::FreeType::Glyph](Glyph.md) object for the current glyph.
+    Each time your callback code is called, a [Font::FreeType::Glyph](Glyph.md) object is passed for the current glyph.
 For an example see the program _list-characters.pl_ provided in the distribution.

 - for-glyphs(str, _code-ref_)